 Bio-ARROW - SmartForm - Microbes and Disease-Causing Agents

 Opportunistic pathogens should be considered RG2 pathogens.
-See IBC Policy 019 Appropriate Containment for Select Opportunistic and Borderline Pathogens, for details.
+See Institutional Biosafety Committee (IBC) - Appropriate Containment for Slect Opportunistic and Borderline Pathogens (UW-Madison policy library) for details.

 Still have questions?
 Call the Office of Biological Safety (OBS) at 608-263-2037.
 We are happy to help.